Forcing graph

 In graph theory, a forcing graph is one whose density determines whether a graph sequence is quasi-random.
-The term was first coined by Chung, Graham, and Wilson in 1989., and forcing graphs play an important role in the study of pseudorandomness in graph sequences.
+The term was first coined by Chung, Graham, and Wilson in 1989.
+Forcing graphs play an important role in the study of pseudorandomness in graph sequences.

+The forcing conjecture states that the forcing graphs are exactly the cyclic bipartite graphs.
+It has been described as "one of the major open problems in extremal combinatorics".